-Tatiana is a rising Senior at the University of Pennsylvania majoring in Criminology and minoring in African American Studies.
+Tatiana graduated from the University of Pennsylvania with a major in Criminology and a minor in African American Studies.
 She dreams of becoming a Criminal Attorney to advocate for the rights of minorities and immigrant within the justice system.
-Tatiana is actively engaged in extracurricular activities, holding leadership roles in the gospel choir and the pre-law fraternity and volunteering with children off campus.
+At Penn, Tatiana was actively engaged in extracurricular activities, holding leadership roles in the gospel choir and the pre-law fraternity and volunteering with children off campus.

 Zsari will be majoring in Television and Radio Production at Ithaca College beginning this fall.
 She dreams of starting an art and performing arts foundation that provides a great structure and a home for at-risk youths in the community.
 Zsari has groomed her leadership traits as the Co-President of the Black Student Alliance, the Co-President of A Cappella Club, Student Ambassador, and Peer Leader at St. Andrew’s Episcopal School, Potomac, MD.
 Zsari volunteered at the Labor and Delivery Unit of Holy Cross Hospital, in Silver Spring, MD for three years and the Hebrew Home of Greater Washington in Rockville, MD serving and entertaining Dementia patients.